Local Lexington, NC Exterminator For Mosquitoes

 The good news is the mortality rate is considerably low.
 While hundreds of thousands have already lost their life due to this disease, more than a million more survived.
 COVID-19 is still at its infancy stage; there is no cure nor vaccine yet.
 Treatment, for now, is limited to easing the symptoms while being isolated to protect other people.
 In some cases, patients have to be in intensive care involving artificial ventilation.

-How Did it Start Anyway?
+How Did It Start Anyway?

-It is still too early to tell if this is an unprecedented occurrence, there were more destructive events in the past.
-What we can truly say is that this is the most destructive event since World War II, that is for sure.
+We can truly say is that this is the most destructive event since World War II, that is for sure.
 Much of the early part of the year 2019 was generally peaceful and uneventful.
 The United States economy was riding high and unemployment was at an all-time low.
 That was, until December 2019.
 The coronavirus showed up all so suddenly from Wuhan, China.

 It was then a strange new illness seen in patients who are living in the city of Wuhan.
 High fever, dry cough, bluish lips or face, and shortness of breath are the symptoms.
 Close contact with infected persons can get you infected.
 A person exhibiting these signs has to be taken to a hospital for further checking.
 That person would be tested for the COVID-19 infection.

-Mosquitoes Do Not Transmit the Coronavirus
+Mosquitoes Do Not Transmit The Coronavirus

 We can call mosquitoes many things, but they are not transmitters of the coronavirus.
 Sure, we can call them mass-murderers, or the most dangerous creatures on the planet, because they truly deserve those titles.
 But they have never, ever participated in the transmission of the coronavirus.